phoenixfeder/fc-com/SRS.md

 Our User Interface will provide one page for each implemented functionality.
 To navigate between these sites the user will find a menu bar at the sides.

-Since we are using the Material UI framework the application
+Since we are using the Material UI framework the application will be accessible from either desktop or mobile browsers.

- we can use its component-based loading process.
-This way we don`t need to reload the whole site but only the needed components.

 ### 3.11.2 Hardware Interfaces
 N\A